duskcus/duskcus.github.io/views/laravel/components.md

 <br>

 <h3>Step 3.
-Create a file “layout.blade.php” within “views/layouts”:</h3>
+Create a file “default.blade.php” within “views/layouts”:</h3>
 <p>Use all the code snippets presented in the example.
 You will probably need a formatting extension.
 Example of a layout page we’ll call later.</p>
 <div class="codesnippet-wrapper">